pamsfwang/Statistics-and-Programming-Bootcamp/README.md

 # Statistics-and-Programming-Bootcamp
-This repository contains materials for a leading statistics and programming bootcamp using R and Python.
-This was created for Department of Psychology, Stanford University
+This repository contains materials for leading a statistics and programming bootcamp using R and Python.
+These materials were created for the Department of Psychology, Stanford University